oscbyspro/DiffableTextViews/Documentation/PatternTextStyle.md

-# PatternTextStyles
+# PatternTextStyle

-Styles that process characters laid out in custom patterns of formatting and placeholders.
+A styles that process characters laid out in custom patterns of formatting and placeholders.

 ## Pattern